Energetics of star-planet magnetic interactions: Novel insights from 3D modelling: Introduction

 \section{Introduction}

-Exoplanets engage in a wide range of interactions with their host stars, which can significantly influence their atmospheres, magnetic environments, and orbital dynamics \citep{Vidotto_2019, Strugarek_2024, Gourves_2025}.
-One of the most prominent forms of these interactions is known as Star-Planet Magnetic Interaction (SPMI), particularly relevant for exoplanets in close-in orbits.
-In SPMI, magnetic coupling creates flux tubes that tether the planet to the star, allowing energy exchange in both directions \citep{Strugarek_2018, Fischer_2022}.
-Such a magnetic connection is only possible if the planet lies within the star’s Alfvén surface, a three-dimensional boundary around the star where the stellar wind speed matches the local Alfvén speed \citep{Strugarek_2022, Vidotto_2023}.
+Exoplanets undergo a wide range of interactions with their host stars, that can significantly influence their atmospheres, magnetic environments, and orbital dynamics \citep{Vidotto_2019, Strugarek_2024, Gourves_2025}.
+One of the most prominent forms of these interactions is known as star--planet magnetic interaction (SPMI), particularly relevant for exoplanets in close-in orbits.
+During SPMIs, magnetic coupling creates flux tubes that tether the planet to the star, allowing energy exchange in both directions \citep{Strugarek_2018, Fischer_2022}.
+This magnetic connection is only possible if the planet lies within the star’s Alfvén surface, a three-dimensional boundary around the star where the stellar wind speed matches the local Alfvén speed \citep{Strugarek_2022, Vidotto_2023}.
 Planets located outside this surface remain magnetically disconnected from the star as the wind speeds exceed the Alfvén speed.
-In our solar system, all planets orbit beyond the Sun’s Alfvén surface, however, sub-Alfvénic interactions do occur within planetary magnetospheres, such as the interactions between Jupiter and its moons Io, Europa, and Ganymede \citep{Saur_2013}.
-Much of our current understanding of sub-Alfvénic star–planet interactions has been inferred from observations of Jovian analogues.
+In our Solar System, all planets orbit beyond the Sun’s Alfvén surface; however, sub-Alfvénic interactions do occur within planetary magnetospheres, such as the interactions between Jupiter and its moons Io, Europa, and Ganymede \citep{Saur_2013}.
+Much of our current understanding of sub-Alfvénic star–planet interactions has been inferred from observations of Jovian analogs.

-After the seminal prediction of the existence of SPMI \citep{Cuntz_2000,Ip_2004}, the first tentative evidences for sub-Alfvénic SPMI came from observations by \citet{Shkolnik_2005} and \citet{Shkolnik_2008}, who found that the stars HD 179949 and $\upsilon$ Andromedae, each hosting a hot Jupiter, displayed enhanced chromospheric activity synchronized with the planet’s orbital period.
+After the seminal prediction of the existence of SPMIs \citep{Cuntz_2000,Ip_2004}, the first tentative evidence for sub-Alfvénic SPMIs came from observations by \citet{Shkolnik_2005} and \citet{Shkolnik_2008}, who found that the stars HD 179949 and $\upsilon$ Andromedae, each hosting a hot Jupiter, displayed enhanced chromospheric activity synchronized with the planet’s orbital period.
 Follow-up studies such as \citet{Cauley_2019} supported this connection in a few systems and estimated the energy output from these chromospheric hotspots.
 However, it has been shown that such activity indicators can vary significantly over time, with signals appearing during some epochs and disappearing during others.
 This variability is evident in observations of HD 189733 \citep{Cauley_2018}, as well as in numerical simulations presented by \citet{Strugarek_2022}.